mthansen/website/content/event/Lattice2023/index.md

 region:
 postcode:
 country:
-summary: Parallel talk at the 40th International Symposium on Lattice Field Theory.
+summary: Parallel talk at the 40th International Symposium on Lattice Field Theory
 abstract: We present progress towards extracting multi-hadron $D$ decay amplitudes, such as $D \to \pi \pi$, in a pilot study using three ensembles of stabilised Wilson fermions at the SU(3) flavour symmetric point, with $M_\pi=410$ MeV.
 As the three ensembles differ only in the lattice spacing, with well matched physical volumes, it is possible to perform a continuum limit for finite-volume energies (and eventually weak-decay matrix elements) at fixed physical volume.
 The talk will summarise the work-flow and challenges of the ongoing calculation with a focus on results for the $a^2$-dependence and continuum limit of the two-to-two pseudoscalar $S$-wave scattering amplitude, determined via the GEVP+Lüscher approach in an exact distillation setup implemented in the Grid and Hadrons software libraries.

 # Talk start and end times.